', 'auto'); ga('send', 'pageview');

 What in this passage comforted/challenged you?

-Further Reflections and Questions:
+Further Questions and Reflections:

 Deacon David